Black Mold in the Home: Design Solutions and Preventive Measures

 Install waterproof flooring and moisture barriers in basements and crawlspaces.

-Regularly inspect under sinks, behind appliances, and around windows for leaks or water stains.
+Regularly inspect the areas under sinks, behind appliances, and around windows for leaks or water stains.

 Seal cracks in walls, ceilings, and floors to prevent water intrusion.